If you’re looking at starting a business in France, France has made it easier for foreign residents to pursue their entrepreneurial dreams.

 - A SARL or Société à Responsibilité Limitée is a limited liability company with between two and 100 partners.
 Liability for both is limited to the capital investment.

-Some occupations are regulated in France, including accountants, vets, hairdressers, builders, and even wine dealers.
-If your business is one of these regulated professions, you will have to be registered with the appropriate organization and may need to prove that you have the right qualifications, experience, and insurance liability before you can work.
+Some occupations in France have strict regulations, including accountants, vets, hairdressers, builders, and even wine dealers.
+If your business is one of these regulated professions, you must register with the appropriate organization.
+You may need to prove that you have the right qualifications, experience, and insurance liability before you can work.

 Find out if the business you want to set up is regulated here via the APCE website – just click on the appropriate letter of the alphabet to find the sector you need.